TACC/coe-332-sp21/docs/homework/homework04-midterm.rst

 add the following to your JSON producer:
     - a timestamp labeled "created_on"
-    - an unique identifier "called uuid"
+    - an unique identifier "uid"

 In your Flask app,